karroot/karroot/README.md

    Karroot->interest[1] = "Network security";
    Karroot->interest[2] = "Computer ethics";

-   printf("\n %s can be defined as:\n\n", Karroot->name);
+   printf("\n%s can be defined as:\n\n", Karroot->name);
-   printf("A funny guy born in %s, currently a %s at %s and he graduated at both %s and %s while working as intern at %s and he is currently interested in %s, %s and %s.", Karroot->born_date, Karroot->title, Karroot->work_experience[1], Karroot->university[0], Karroot->university[1], Karroot->work_experience[0], Karroot->interest[0], Karroot->interest[1], Karroot->interest[2]);
+   printf("A funny guy born in %s, currently a %s at %s and he graduated at both %s and %s while working as intern at %s and" "he is currently interested in %s, %s and %s.", Karroot->born_date, Karroot->title, Karroot->work_experience[1], Karroot->university[0], Karroot->university[1], Karroot->work_experience[0], Karroot->interest[0], Karroot->interest[1], Karroot->interest[2]);